Kakashi4/Sorting-Visualizer/README.md

 Sorting visualizer for mergesort, quicksort, shellsort, heapsort, bubble sort, selection sort and insertion sort.

+See it in action! https://kakashi4.github.io/Sorting-Visualizer/

+Some of the values are hardcoded so it might look kind of weird depending on your screen size.

 Requires Node and npm to run on computer.
 The next part of the readme is entirely written by create react app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).